• Skip to primary navigation

 A blender jug full of freshly blended vegan banana pudding.

-Once your banana pudding is smooth and creamy, pour into individual cups or bowls to serve.
-This recipe makes quite a generous batch and can serve four to six people.
+Once your Banana Pudding is smooth and creamy, pour it into individual cups or bowls to serve immediately.

-Enjoy it on its own, or top it with your favourite nuts and seeds!
+Enjoy this Pudding on its own, top with roasted nuts or layer it with oat flour graham crackers to keep it gluten-free.
 It's also delicious topped with cacao nibs, goji berries, and coconut flakes!

 Creamy Banana Pudding being scooped out of a little glass cup, surrounded by toasted cashews, a bunch of bananas and a linen cloth.

-How Long Does This Banana Cream Pudding Last
+How Long Does No-Bake Banana Cream Pudding Last?

 More Superfood Recipes